Dangerous of Distracted Driving: Texting While Driving Causing Queens Car Accident

 Injured by a Motorist Texting While Driving Causing a Queens Car Accident?
 We Can Help

-If you or a loved one were seriously injured or if a loved one was wrongfully killed, ask our Queens car accident lawyers at Cohen & Cohen Law Group, P.C. how we can help protect your rights to compensation.
+If you or a loved one were seriously injured or if a loved one was wrongfully killed, ask our Queens car accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. how we can help protect your rights to compensation.
 All forms distracted driving are very dangerous, especially texting while driving.
 It is also one of the most preventable and easily avoidable types of accidents.
 Learn more how our legal team can fight for your rights by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.